Iodine: benefits, dosage, contraindications

 ✪✪✪✪✪

-Iodine contributes to normal intellectual functions, normal nervous system function, and normal growth in children.
-In fact, iodine deficiency results in growth retardation, mental disorders (cretinism), and slowed brain development, especially in children under 2 years old.
+Iodine contributes to normal cognitive function, normal nervous system function, and to the normal growth of children.
+Indeed, iodine deficiency leads to growth retardation, mental disorders (cretinism), and slowed brain development, especially in children under 2 years of age. nn

 Posologie